 1964, 1972 and 1979 were three defining years in my movie-going youth that have embedded themselves on my psyche.
 Having already looked at 1979, and saving 1964 for another time, I’m looking back at 1972 because it’s acknowledged as one of the great years in a golden period of film.
 From a personal standpoint, it was the start of movies that helped me grow up, figure out who I was and begin establishing a point of view on basically everything.

 At the cusp of hitting my teen years in 1972, I was finally allowed to bypass the latest Disney offering for my first “grown up” movie – ‘The Poseidon Adventure’.
 Although not a great movie, it is one that had a tremendous impact and demanded multiple viewings.
-I remember being engulfed in the drama, the special effects and suspense every time I watched it – I also remember being just a little shocked at the site of Shelley Winters’ dress floating up and revealing her girdle during her underwater rescue of Gene Hackman, but I digress.
+I remember being engulfed in the drama, the special effects, and the suspense every time I watched it – I also remember being just a little shocked at the site of Shelley Winters’ dress floating up and revealing her girdle during her underwater rescue of Gene Hackman, but I digress.
 I survived those viewings with no apparent trauma, so it was determined it was okay for me to go see ‘Cabaret’ and ‘The Godfather’ or the first time (not to mention watching ‘Who’s Afraid of Virginia Woolf?’ on TV).
-My entry into the world of grown up cinema had started and there was no turning back.
+My entry into the world of grown-up cinema had started, and there was no turning back.
 Compiling a list of the best of the year is relatively easy – it really was a great year for good movies.
 Every movie on the list had an impact on me when I first saw them (some a few years after their release) and they still resonate as an adult.

 10. The Poseidon Adventure

 Despite the implausibility of the whole scenario (an ocean liner gets hit by a tidal wave, turns upside down but manages to stay afloat while a group of intrepid passengers work their way “up” to the bottom of the boat to be rescued) it can still pull you in.
-Thanks to a combination of a plot that taps into a real fear for many, some interesting set design, state-of the-art special effects and a group of A and B list actors giving it their all, this kicked off the popular 70s disaster trend and it remains the best of the genre.
+Thanks to a combination of a plot that taps into a real fear for many, some interesting set design, state-of-the-art special effects, and a group of A and B list actors giving it their all, this kicked off the popular 70s disaster trend, and it remains the best of the genre.
 Gene Hackman is the leader of the group – not one of his great performances, but he’s certainly intense.
 Also onboard are Ernest Borgnine, Shelley Winters (Oscar nominated), Red Buttons, Stella Stevens and Roddy McDowall, all recognizable faces from the era.

 Read More: Best Movies of 1973